olehyev138/diverst-devv/docs/devops/environment-initialization.md

 `./bootstrap-backend <env-name>`

-Note the name of the state bucket the script outputs.
+Record the name of the state bucket the script outputs.
+This is our _master bucket_ for the environment account and is where Terraform will store its state and we will store backend app version bundles.

 This will create a bucket to store Terraform state & a dynamo table for state locking.
 The values outputted by the script will be what you will fill in, in the Terraform configuration, defined in the following step.